MicrosoftDocs/Viva/Viva/insights/advanced/analyst/partner-integration.md

 ### Metadata file

 Each data drop includes a **Metadata.json** file, with the path of **Metadata/JobMetadata** in the root directory.
-This is JSON file includes details about the copy activity with the following schema:
+The JSON file includes details about the copy activity with the following schema:

 |Field |Description |
 |-------|----------|